LazaUK/Google-Gemini3Pro-CargoLoadOptimiser/README.md

 - The _Gemini API Key_ is loaded from the `.env.local` file and injected via `vite.config.ts`.

 ## Run the App Locally
-The application uses Node.js and Vite for the development environment.
+The application is based on the Node.js framework.
 Please, follow these 3 steps to launch the CLOA app locally.

 1. Install dependencies: